Washington State Bar Association: Financing

 WSBA is funded by mandatory license fees imposed upon Washington legal licensees by order of the Washington Supreme Court.
 At the time of an American Bar Association 2007 Dues and Mandatory Fees Survey, of the 32 mandatory state bars in the country, Washington's license fees rank near the middle among those states with comparable membership size (e.g., Michigan, Wisconsin, Georgia).

 In 2012, license fees were reduced to $325 as a result of a member referendum, thus placing the WSBA annual fee near the median for all state bar associations, according to the ABA Survey.
 Based on WSBA bylaws, any member may propose a member referendum to overturn a Board decision through submitting a specified number of signatures in support of the effort.
 After submitting the required number of signatures, a member referendum was put before the membership to reduce license fees to $325.
 It passed by a vote of 52% of those who voted, cutting the WSBA budget by 26%.
 A wave of staff layoffs ensued, as well as budget reductions and changes to programs and services.

+Washington State provides WSBA employees with paid public retirement.